victorliu-sq/PaperWriting/FlashSMP.md

 (1) Recruiter Side:

-Group the applicants into categories by 3-order: major-degree-work experience, that are:     group_order = [
+Group the applicants into categories by a three-order sort: major-degree-work experience, that are:     group_order = [
         "STEM - Phd - Has relevent experience",
         "STEM - Phd - No relevent experience",
         "STEM - Masters - Has relevent experience",